 Make sure you have "nat=yes" and "canreinvite=no" in sip.conf

-Make sure you have localnet setuup to correspond with your local network in sip.conf.
+Make sure you have your localnet in sip.conf configured corresponding to your local network.
 You can use the RFC1918 method or CIDR method.
 I chose the later of the two for my network.
 Change accordingly.

 [sip.broadvoice.com] type=peer user=phone host=sip.broadvoice.com outboundproxy=192.168.1.1 fromdomain=sip.broadvoice.com fromuser=<censored> secret=<censored> username=<censored> insecure=very context=ivr authname=<censored> dtmfmode=inband dtmf=inband canreinvite=no